Black Cohosh: Characteristics, Uses, and Precautions

 Likewise, research in Minerva Obstetrics and Gynecology found that combining black cohosh with other compounds (chaste berry, zinc, ginger, and hyaluronic acid) could improve hot flashes that cause anxiety and insomnia.
 However, it’s difficult to know if it was the compound that was behind these effects.

-7. Stimulate weight loss
+7. It may stimulate weight loss

 Menopausal women often gain weight, given the natural decrease in their estrogen levels.
 However, since there’s scientific evidence of the estrogenic effects of black cohosh, experts believe that it may help control weight at this stage.